TheTrueBark/TyranidScreeps2.0/docs/roles.md

   only when positioned directly on top.
 When no containers are present the system still spawns one upgrader so progress never stalls.
 - **Builders** – Construction sites are prioritised by type.
-Extensions, containers and roads request up to four builders per site (maximum eight).
+Extensions, containers and roads request up to four builders per site (maximum twelve).
   Other sites spawn two builders each with the same overall cap.
 Builders keep their assigned construction site until it is completed and remain near the location while waiting for energy deliveries.
 While working they also collect